Kingdom of Bithynia: First Mithridatic War (89–85 BC)

-Interwar period (85–73 BCE)
+Interwar period (85–73 BC)

 Bithynia enjoyed 12 years of relative peace.
-It stayed neutral during the Second Mithridatic War (83–81 BCE).
+It stayed neutral during the Second Mithridatic War (83–81 BC).

-From 80 BCE to 78 BCE, during the dictatorship of Sulla, Julius Caesar fled to Bithynia to avoid being killed in Sulla's proscription.
+From 80 BC to 78 BC, during the dictatorship of Sulla, Julius Caesar fled to Bithynia to avoid being killed in Sulla's proscription.

-Third Mithridatic War (73–63 BCE)
+Third Mithridatic War (73–63 BC)

 Due to the internal political struggle between Lucius Cornelius Sulla, Gaius Marius, and Lucius Cornelius Cinna, Rome had been unable to definitively defeat Pontic King Mithridates VI.
-In 74 BCE, King Nicomedes IV of Bithynia died and, hoping to secure his kingdom from further Pontic aggression, bequeathed his kingdom to Rome.
+In 74 BC, King Nicomedes IV of Bithynia died and, hoping to secure his kingdom from further Pontic aggression, bequeathed his kingdom to Rome.
 The Senate immediately voted to annex the kingdom as a province directly governed by the Republic.

 Nicomedes IV's death caused a power vacuum in Asia Minor, allowing Mithridates VI to invade and conquer the leaderless kingdom.
 With Mithridates VI again having designs on Roman protectorates in Asia Minor, including Bithynia, Rome launched a third war against Pontus.
-Dispatching Consul Lucius Licinius Lucullus to Asia, Rome drove Pontus and its ally Armenia out of Asia proper, reasserted Roman dominance over Anatolia by 71 BCE, and conquered the Kingdom of Pontus.
+Dispatching Consul Lucius Licinius Lucullus to Asia, Rome drove Pontus and its ally Armenia out of Asia proper, reasserted Roman dominance over Anatolia by 71 BC, and conquered the Kingdom of Pontus.

-Mithridates VI then fled to his ally the Kingdom of Armenia, which was invaded by Lucullus in 69 BCE.
+Mithridates VI then fled to his ally the Kingdom of Armenia, which was invaded by Lucullus in 69 BC.
 Despite his initial successes, however, Lucullus was under able to bring the war against Pontus to a close as Mithridates VI remained at-large.
 Recalling Lucullus, the Senate dispatched Gnaeus Pompeius Magnus ("Pompey") to the East to finally defeat Mithridates VI.
-Arriving in Asia Minor in 65 BCE, Pompey decisively defeated Mithridates VI in the Caucasus Mountains of Kingdom of Armenia.
+Arriving in Asia Minor in 65 BC, Pompey decisively defeated Mithridates VI in the Caucasus Mountains of Kingdom of Armenia.

-Returning to Anatolia proper in 64 BCE, Pompey officially annexed Bithynia and the western half of Pontus (including the Greek cities along the Black Sea) into the Republic as the directly governed province of "Bithynia et Pontus".
-As for the eastern half of Pontus ("Lesser Armenia"), Pompey added its territory to that of the Kingdom of Galatia under the Roman client king Deiotarus as a reward for his loyalty to Rome.
+The province of Pontus, which was conquered and created by the Roman Empire's from the Pontus in 65 BC, was combined with the province of Bithynia, which was created in 74 BC when the last Bithynian king Nicomedes IV, left the Kingdom of Bithynia to the Roman Empire with a will, and was attached to the province of Bithynia and Pontus.